sysadminmike/couch-to-influx/README.md

 The two projects give a basic version of the statsd influxdb backend but with couchdb in between so could be useful if you want to archive your metrics and then copy a specific range to influxdb.

+Checkpoint saving is happening to a file but not being read on start up so if stopped or restarted will restart from the beginning.